 1. Things will not always go your way in life, no matter how you hard you work.

-We may have worked long and hard assuming that things will somehow work out if we just keep going.
-This is not always the case.
+We may have worked long and hard, assuming that things would somehow work out if we just kept going.

 The difference was that they kept picking themselves up and trying new things until they finally achieved what they were trying for.

-We have many of the necessities, memories, and luxuries because of these people who did not stop when things did not go their way.
+We have many necessities, memories, and luxuries because of these people who did not stop when things did not go their way.

 It could also mean there is something you need to examine about yourself and the type of partner you are or the type of partner you choose.

 2. Sometimes the person you like/love does not feel the same way about you, and your heart will be broken.

 Until we meet “the one,” dating will be a series of relationships where one person likes the other person more than the other.

-This can lead to hurt and heartbreak, but each relationship teaches us something we can apply to the next.
+This can lead to hurt and heartbreak, but each relationship teaches something we can apply to the next.

 3. Life owes us nothing.

-Be honest, do you walk around thinking that life owes you something?
+To be honest, do you walk around thinking that life owes you something?

 Everyone deserves to be loved, but your path to finding that epic love story may not be easy.

 It might be a challenging adventure, and understanding that life works that way sometimes can help you not take it personally.

-The best we can do is the best we can do, and hope that this is enough.
+The best we can do is the best we can do, and I hope this is enough.

 4. No matter how much we love each other in the beginning, we do not always end up with happily ever after.

-I like to believe that most couples who get married or promise to be together for life, mean it when they say it.
+I believe that most couples who get married or promise to be together for life mean it when they say it.

 You cannot change anyone else, you can only change how you let them affect you.

 They may adjust and change certain behaviors, but it will be because they want to do so.

-The relationships you hope can change, the lifelong habits that you are sure someone is suddenly going to stop, will not happen.
+The relationships you hope can change, the lifelong habits you are sure someone is suddenly going to stop, will not happen.

 6. Most people are making it up as they go along.